Typical tail injuries and the ways to treat them

 A less traumatic injury that occurs mainly in spring and summer is tail sprains from swimming, sometimes referred to as “swimmer’s tail” or “limber tail syndrome.”
 Affected dogs may exhibit less wagging, hold their tails in unusual positions, and experience pain when their tails are touched.
 Rest is generally prescribed for these cases, but if your dog is in pain, consult your veterinarian before assuming it overdid it on opening day at the pool.

-Tail sprains are relatively common in Labrador Retrievers and other breeds that frequently engage in water activities.
+Tail sprains are relatively common in Labrador retrievers and other breeds that frequently engage in water activities.
 The condition is thought to result from overexertion, extended periods in cold water, or confinement in a small space for an extended time.

 Another potential tail injury is tail tip dermatitis, which occurs when a dog’s tail repeatedly comes into contact with hard surfaces, causing cuts, abrasions, and hair loss at the tail tip.
 Treating tail tip dermatitis involves cleaning the wound, applying antibiotic ointment, and bandaging the tail.
 If the condition persists, consult your veterinarian for further examination and treatment.